siyuxie2025/607-project-01/README.md

 ## Data Analysis Description
 This was a homework to perform exploratory data analysis and data cleaning on a dataset of credit card transactions.
+The primary goal of this project was to gain insights into the predictors of credit card fraud, which is an important problem in the financial industry.
 The dataset simulates credit card transaction info resembling that of a financial institution's customers.
 In addition to the original exploratory data analysis, I train a logistic regression model to predict whether a transaction would be a fraud.

+## Dataset
+The raw data can be found in data/raw folder.

 ## Dataset Description